BolajiAyodeji/fed-unis-perf-eval/README.md

 # fed-unis-perf-eval

 The aim of this study is to evaluate the accessibility and performance of the official websites of the forty-nine (49) accredited Federal Universities in Nigeria by using the Google Lighthouse web auditing tool.
-The auditing is performed using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and the [lighthouse-batch](https://github.com/mikestead/lighthouse-batch) library.
+The auditing is performed using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and the [lighthouse-batch](https://github.com/mikestead/lighthouse-batch) open-source library.

 Kindly note the following:

 - The generated report for each university is available in JSON, HTML, and CSV formats.
 - The generated report for each university can be found in the `/lighthouse report/<university name>` directory.
-- The generated summary report for each university can be found in the [`summary.json`](./summary.json) file (view the RAW format [here](https://raw.githubusercontent.com/BolajiAyodeji/fed-unis-perf-eval/main/summary.json)).
+- The generated summary report for each university can be found in the [`summary.json`](./summary.json) file (view the RAW format [here](https://fed-unis-perf-eval.netlify.app/summary.json)).
 - The concluding report data for the research can be found in the [`summary.csv`](./summary.csv) file.

 ## Lighthouse Report

-The table below lists out the universities evaluated and a link to view the generated HTML report which includes the website performance results, runtime settings, errors found, reference links to learn more about each error, and Lighthouse recommended improvements.
+The table below lists out the universities evaluated and a link to view the generated HTML report which includes the website performance results, runtime configuration settings, errors found, reference links to learn more about each error, and Lighthouse recommended improvements.

 | S/N | **University name**                               | **Link to full report**                                                                    |
 |-----|---------------------------------------------------|--------------------------------------------------------------------------------------------|